-The strength and might achieved under Mordecai's administration led to the increased regarded by the Jews and popular with the multitude of his brethren; he sought the good of his people and interceded for the welfare of all his kindred.
+highly regarded by the Jews and popular with the multitude of his brethren; he sought the good of his people and interceded for the welfare of all his kindred.

-stature of King Ahashverosh, who advanced Mordecai to greatness.
-These events are fully explained in the Book of Chronicles of the Kings of Media and Persia.
+who advanced Mordecai to greatness.
+These events are fully explained in the Book of Chronicles of the Kings of Media and Persia